budavariam/budavariam.github.io/content/posts/2022-03-14-css-battle-showcase/index.md

 - `<body bgcolor=111111>` is shorter than `body { background-color: "#111111"; }`
 - You can target all items with `*`
 - `::before`/`::after` and `border` are good building blocks
+  - In case you need to `transform: rotate` you might face into different bugs in separate browsers.
+  Here are some separate ideas how to tackle them:
+    - `will-change: transform;`
+    - `-webkit-backface-visibility: hidden;`
+    - `outline: 1px solid transparent;`
+    - `box-shadow: 0 0 1px rgba(255,255,255,0);`

 ## Showcase Application